icedev576/rpcminer-optcuda/README.md

 This is a BTC donation based project, the planned stages and goals:

-1. (5 BTC) Linux Private Beta, the optimalized binary will be available for 20 beta tester for more information see project wiki page
+1. (5 BTC) Linux Private Beta, the optimalized binary will be available for 20 beta tester for more information see project wiki page (later)
-2. (10 BTC) Windows Private Beta, the optimalized binary will be available for 20 beta tester for more information see project wiki page
+2. (10 BTC) Windows Private Beta, the optimalized binary will be available for 20 beta tester for more information see project wiki page (later)
-3. (20 BTC) Opensource, I will upload the source, the compile and run scripts
+3. (20 BTC) OpenSource, I will upload the source, the compile and run scripts and a probably usefull user documentation.
+All issues during the beta stage will be fixed.
 4. Suggest a new goal in forum (later)

 My BTC address for donations: